Resolution No. 12

 - Stomach – Alcohol does two bad things to your stomach.
 One is that it makes the stomach produce more acid than usual, which can cause gastritis, and two is that alcohol creates irritation and inflammation in the stomach lining, which can lead to ulcers and bleeding of the stomach.
 If and when the stomach lining becomes torn, it can lead to anemia.

-- Pancreas – Excessive alcohol use is a common cause of pancreatitis, or inflammation of the pancreas, and it is major risk factor for pancreatic cancer.
+- Pancreas – Excessive alcohol use is a common cause of pancreatitis or inflammation of the pancreas, and it is a major risk factor for pancreatic cancer.
 Heavy drinking also impairs the pancreas’ ability to produce insulin, which can lead to diabetes.